outcome-sim/book/src/content/command-line/command-line.md

 # Working with the command line

-We've already seen some of the command line interface exposed by `outcome` CLI tooling.
+We've already seen some of what `outcome` CLI tooling can do for us.
 In the past few chapters we've used commands like `new` and `run`.
 We never got to explore them in more detail though.
 That's what we will focus on in this chapter.
-We will also introduce new functionality we haven't used in this book before.
+We will also introduce some totally new and exciting functionality.

-We will go through the available commands and document some of the lesser known commands and options available.

 ## When in doubt, use `--help`